arduino/help-center-content/content/Arduino Cloud/General Cloud/If-your-Arduino-device-can-t-connect-to-a-Wi-Fi-network.md

 To verify or change the network credentials directly defined in a sketch, whether the sketch was created in Arduino Cloud or IDE, follow these steps:

 1. Locate the section in your Arduino sketch where the network credentials are defined.
-This is typically found in the main sketch file or inside an `arduino_secrets.h` file.
+This is typically in the main sketch file, the `arduino_secrets.h` file (for the IDE), or the **Secret** tab (for Arduino Cloud).

 1. Check the variables for SSID and password to ensure they match your network credentials.
 You may also need to modify key index if you're using a WEP encrypted network.